ryangooch/automated_ncaa_bb_bracket/README.md

 Finally, I'd like to say a major THANK YOU to everyone who develops and posts their college basketball ratings online for us to use!

+* Note: Massey ratings require Selenium with proper driver installed (in this case, FireFox).
+This will likely be changed to PhantomJS in time